-For businesses with multiple sites, a well-managed network ensures smooth communication between locations, enables efficient resource sharing, and provides a solid foundation for critical business applications.
-It's also key to maintaining consistent performance, security, and user experience across all sites.
+For businesses with multiple sites, a well-managed network management system is the backbone of smooth operations.
+It ensures reliable communication between locations, efficient resource sharing, and a stable foundation for business-critical applications.
+Just as importantly, it safeguards performance, security, and the user experience across every site.

 What Is Network Management?